textpattern/textpattern.github.io/tags/shortcodes/image-with-caption-shortcode.md

 </figure>
 ```

 Writing that block of nested markup each time you want a figure is tedious, and a messy distraction in your article copy when editing.
-It’s also a pain to find and edit such markup when you need to later.
+It’s also a pain to find and edit such markup when you need to later, notably the caption.

 Let’s do better.

 ## Form to use

-Create a new Form template (of any type), name it **figure** (or “image_figure” if you want the specificity), paste the following code in, and save the template:
+Create a new Form template (of any type), name it **figure** (or “image_figure” if you want the specificity to create other types of figure shortcodes later), paste the following code in, and save the template:

 ```html
 <figure<txp:if_yield name="class"> class="<txp:yield name="class" />"</txp:if_yield>>